 Homework shouldn’t become too much of a chore for your child.
 You can aim to spend a short amount of time practising new skills together, such as reading books appropriate to your child’s level or playing alphabet games.
 This is a good way to make sure your child experiences success as he builds new skills.
 Trying new things and starting to see it all come together – being successful – will keep your child going when things are hard.

 - If your child has difficulties with literacy (dyslexia), you could try to make time for reading together.
 This could be at home or somewhere else, such as the local library.
 The bonus is that it’s special one-on-one time for you both.

 - Software packages can help support your child’s learning.
 You could try products from Spectronics and Quantum Technology.

-- Specialist tutors are helpful for some students with learning disabilities and available in some states and territories.
+- Specialist tutors are helpful for some students with learning disabilities.
+They’re available in some states and territories.

 If your child has or might have a learning disability, you’ll probably have lots of questions.
-You can find answers in our article, Learning Disabilities FAQs
+You can find answers in our learning disabilities FAQs

 Resources and support